ThinkingBeyond/BeyondQuantum-2025/Jacob Winchester and Habiba Islam/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2025.png)

-DOES DECOHERENCE AS A MECHANISM SOLVE THE PREFERRED BASIS PROBLEM IN THE MANY WORLDS INTERPRETATION?
+THE MEASUREMENT PROBLEM

 ***Provide a description of your project including***

+The measurement problem is on of the biggest

 1. motivating your research question
 2. stating your research question